nilnvoid/papelada/README.md

 The template is meant to be a clean, adaptive template.

-This source is distributed under the terms of the [WTFPL](http://www.wtfpl.net/about/), with no warranty whatsoever.
+Except for the `ftpsync.py` file, this source is distributed under the terms of the [WTFPL](http://www.wtfpl.net/about/), with no warranty whatsoever.